Tom60chat/Tom60chat/README.md

 ##
 <br/>

-Please acknowledge that I work on projects in my spare time (so every weekend).
+Please acknowledge that I work on projects in my spare time (almost every weekend if I don't have too much to do).
 Development of projects may take more than a year to complete or will not be completed.
 The projects are done mostly by me without help, so any contribution is welcome.

 ##